Ahmedest61/CNN-Region-VLAD-VPR/README.md

 # A Holistic Visual Place Recognition Approach using Lightweight CNNs for Severe ViewPoint and Appearance Changes

-- There are four benchmark datasets tested on the proposed methodology:
+- There are five benchmark datasets tested on the proposed methodology:
 1) Berlin Halenseestrasse
 2) Berlin Kudamm
 3) Berlin A100